Chenxi96/InteractiveRatingComponent/README.md

 # Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+side note *  I only developed for 1440 x 800 and 375 x 667 screen sizes since that's the only sizes to develop for.

 ## Table of contents